Interested in Sponsoring?

 Benefits to sponsor

-By helping sponsor The WeNaija Literary Contest, will help our targeted audience and participants
+By helping sponsor The WeNaija 2023 Contest, you will help our targeted audience and participants

 associate your organization with a specific cause and corporate social responsibility.
 This type of